OUR EMPLOYMENT RETALIATION ATTORNEY LOS ANGELES CAN PROVE YOUR CASE

-It can be difficult to determine whether an employer is retaliating against you.
-As a guideline, only changes that have an adverse effect on your employment status are considered retaliatory.
-In order to know whether an action is retaliatory, you must show a link between your complaint and the employer’s behavior.
+It can be challenging to determine whether an employer is retaliating against you.
+As a guideline, only changes that harm your employment status are considered retaliatory.
+To know whether an act is illegal or warranted, you must show a link between your complaint and the employer’s behavior.

-If you complain about discrimination or harassment that has occurred at work, you are legally protected from retaliation.
+If you complain about discrimination or harassment at work, you are legally protected from retaliation.
 If your employer demotes you or terminates your employment after your complaint, then you can file a lawsuit against them.

 In the lawsuit, you will need to prove the following:

 - That you engaged in protected activity

 - That your employer acted against you because of it